When you’re struggling with your mental health, one of the first questions you might ask is:

 -

-Coordination with primary care providers or therapists
+Coordination with primary care providers and therapists

 -